-Aerosmith’s ‘Rock in a Hard Place’ Turns 30
+How Aerosmith Tried to Carry On With ‘Rock in a Hard Place’

-With Jimmy Crespo (and towards the end, Rick Dufay) taking over axe duties, Tyler, drummer Joey Kramer and bassist Tom Hamilton somehow managed to put a pretty damn good record together.
-Highlights include the quicksilver opening track 'Jailbait' and lead single 'Lightning Strikes,' which emerges from a spacey keyboard intro to reveal itself as a gritty, tastefully understated riff-rocker.
+Jimmy Crespo and, toward the end, Rick Dufay took over axe duties while Tyler, drummer Joey Kramer and bassist Tom Hamilton somehow managed to put a pretty good record together.
+Highlights include the quicksilver opening track "Jailbait" and lead single "Lightning Strikes," which emerges from a spacey keyboard intro to reveal itself as a gritty, tastefully understated riff-rocker.

 Watch Aerosmith Perform 'Lightning Strikes'

 There's also the straight-up blues of "Cry Me a River," the blistering, swaggering "Jig Is Up," and the stunningly beautiful "Joanie's Butterfly," a psychedelic, acoustic-guitar based song that turns Exile on Main Street-era Rolling Stones into something more expansive and poppy.

 Unfortunately, the record failed to make much of a dent on the charts, and the new-look band struggled to fill venues much smaller than the arenas they were accustomed to packing in their not-that-distant heyday.
 Joe Perry's solo career similarly fizzled, and over the next few years, the original members of Aerosmith reconciled.

 Their first comeback album, 1985's Done With Mirrors, died an undeservedly early death, but Tyler and Perry's smash-hit re-recording of "Walk This Way" with rappers Run D.M.C. in 1986 re-ignited interest in the group.